ukupat/trolol/README.md

-    say [options] <message>              [MAC ONLY] Scare the sh*t out of your dude with a speaking computer photo-booth [options] <times>        [MAC ONLY] Open up Photo booth n times spotify [options] <times>            [MAC ONLY] Switch Spotify music track back after every 15 seconds n time
+    say [options] <message>              [MAC ONLY] Scare the sh*t out of your dude with a speaking computer photo-booth [options] <times>        [MAC ONLY] Open up Photo booth n times spotify [options] <times>            [MAC ONLY] Switch Spotify music track back after every 15 seconds n time mmm [options]                        [MAC ONLY] Receive approval from the computer, repeatedly

     website <from> <to>                  [RUN AS ADMIN] Redirect webpage to a different site motd-dickbutt|dickbutt               [RUN AS ADMIN] Add Dickbutt ASCII art text to Terminal Message of the day